maevadevs/Learn-SQL-Server/0-introduction/03-loading-sample-db.md

 # Loading Sample Database

-Here is the sample `BikeStores` database that we will load into our SQL Server instance
+Here is the sample `BikeStores` database that we will load into our SQL Server instance.

+Restoration steps are available in `queries/bikestores-sample-db`

 - 2 schemas
 - 9 tables